code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 In the `helloWorlJob()` bean we use the `JobBuilderFactory` to create the job.
 We pass the name of the job and the step that needs to be run.

 The `helloWorldStep()` bean defines the different items our step executes.
-We use the `StepBuilderFactory` to define the step.
+We use the `StepBuilderFactory` to create the step.

 First, we pass the name of the step.
 Using `chunk()` we specify the number of items that are processed within each transaction.
 Chunk also specifies the input (`Person`) and output (`String`) type of the step.
 We then add the `ItemReader` (reader), `ItemProcessor` (processor), and `ItemWriter` (writer) to the step.